jozefg/blog/posts/2015-08-26-type-in-type.md

 function.
 What's pretty crazy about this is that it's not just the range of some function `A → B`, we don't really need a whole new type for that.
 It's the range of *literally any closed term we can apply*.
-We can take the range of the y combinator over pi types.
+We can take the range of the Y combinator over pi types.
 We can take the range of `lam(x. ⊥)` over `unit`, anything we want!

-This construct let's us define some really incredible things as a user of JonPRL.
+This construct lets us define some really incredible things as a user of JonPRL.
 For example, the "squash" of a type is supposed to be a type which is occupied by `<>` (and only `<>`) if and only if there was an occupant of the original type.
 You can define these in HoTT